franzwilding/united-styles/README.md

 [https://franzwilding.github.io/united-styles/](https://franzwilding.github.io/united-styles/)

 ## Using in production
-When you only need the final minified css (and js) files, you can just include the files in build and don't need to download all bower dependencies.
+When you only need the final minified css files, you can just include the files in build and don't need to download all bower dependencies.